-Source:https://gor.wikipedia.org/wiki/Jawa_Barat#/media/Berkas:Map_of_West_Java_with_cities_and_reg encies names.png
+Source:https://gor.wikipedia.org/wiki/Jawa\Barat#/media/Berkas:Map\of\West\Java\with\cities\and\reg encies\names.png

 The north coast region consists of lowlands in the middle of a mountain range, which is part of a series of mountains stretching from west to east Java.
 The highest point is Ciremay Mountain, which is located southwest of Cirebon City.
 Citarum River and the Cimanuk River are important rivers that flow into the Java Sea.
 The climate in West Java is tropical, with temperatures of 9°C on the summit of Mount Pangrango and 34°C on the north coast.
 The rainfall averages 2,000 millimetres per year, but in some mountainous regions can reach between 3,000 and 5,000 millimetres per year.
-The main characteristic of West Java is the volcanic island arc (active and inactive), which runs from the northern tip of the island of Sulawesi.
+The main characteristic of West Java is the volcanic island arc (active and inactive), which runs from the northern tip of the island of Sumatra to the northern tip of the island of Sulawesi.
 The land can be distinguished by the steep mountains in the south with an altitude of more than 1,500 metres above sea level.